40-feet wide breach in Kandi canal after heavy rain in Punjab | Science-Environment

 - India

-A 40-feet wide breach occurred in Kandi canal at Chakrota village in Garhshankar here after heavy rain on Wednesday, officials said.
+A 40-feet wide breach occurred in Kandi canal at Chakrota village here following heavy rain and led to the inundation of some areas, officials said.

-No loss of any life or damage to property has been reported till now and the situation is under control, they said.
+No loss life has been reported till now and the situation is under control, officials said, adding that a car was washed away in the strong current of a rivulet at Mehgnrewal village.

 Mittal asked the concerned officials to plug the breach on a war footing.